 I suspect that most of us don’t want to believe that after doing all that we do in our entire lifetime, one day, suddenly, we just die – and that’s the end of everything.

 So, armed with generous doses of imagination, we spin a web, wider than ‘www’, about spirituality… about life after death… about the soul going to heaven (or hell).

 If someone someday can prove that God exists, I’d be fine with that.
 But for now, I’m just me — doing good things because they’re the right thing to do.
 If someone needs a religious security cape, good for them.
 But they have no right to talk down to people who have grown up and put their capes away.

 The concept of religion was invented thousands of years ago by the same people who thought the moon was a hole in the sky, or that the world was flat and we could fall off its edge.
 Why do we still live our lie around this fiction?

 Spiritual but not religious?

-Spiritual but not religious can be a pretty maddening phrase that exudes both smug superiority of the I’m-deeper-than-an-atheist-but-smarter-than-a-believer kind, and a new age credulity of the wind-chimes-cure-cancer variety.
+Spiritual but not religious can be a pretty maddening phrase that exudes a smug superiority of the I’m-deeper-than-an-atheist-but-smarter-than-a-believer kind.

 The term has, in the last decade, evolved from an academic definition to a widely used label for people who have abandoned traditional congregations in favor of a more solitary form of belief and worship.